MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/segoe-ui-symbol-font.md

 ## Icon list
 Please keep in mind that the **Segoe MDL2 Assets** font includes many more icons than we can show here.
 Many of the icons are intended for specialized purposes and are not typically used anywhere else.

+> [!NOTE]
+> Glyphs with prefixes ranging from **E0-** to **E5-** (e.g. E001, E5B1) are currently marked as legacy and are therefore deprecated.

+The following tables display all Segoe MDL2 icons and their respective unicode values and descriptive names.
+Select a range from the following list to view glyphs according to the PUA range they belong to.

 * [PUA E700-E900](#PUA-E700-E900)
 * [PUA EA00-EC00](#PUA-EA00-EC00)
 * [PUA ED00-EF00](#PUA-ED00-EF00)
 * [PUA F000-F200](#PUA-F000-F200)
 * [PUA F300-F500](#PUA-F300-F500)
 * [PUA F600-F800](#PUA-F600-F800)

 ### PUA E700-E900